Our list will help you limit secondary damage to your belongings, help your insurer help you, and speed up your return to normal everyday life.

 FINALLY: Health and safety

 Take care of the safety of your family, friends, employees and yourself first.
-Not only are there obvious dangers from mixing electricity and water, but there can also be hazards from sewage and other contaminants.
+Not only are there obvious dangers of mixing electricity and water, but there can also be hazards from sewage and other contaminants.
 Be careful not to put exposed flesh with cuts or abrasions into dirty water.
 If you feel unwell after a flooding incident, consult a doctor immediately.